Our planet is currently going through a social and ecological crisis that is not gonna end unless we change our lifestyles and especially our diet.

 Crickets are black or brown insects measuring about 10 millimetres long.
 Naturally found in soil, vegetation of fields or flower beds, they feed mainly on leaves, plants and grains.

-Cricket should not be confused with locusts or grasshoppers, which are totally different species!
+Crickets should not be confused with locusts or grasshoppers, which are totally different species!

 Entomo Farms offers crickets an environment similar to their natural habitat.
 Crickets like to live in a dark, warm places.
 They are raised in a 60,000 square feet (approximately 5600 m2) barn, which hosts nearly 100 million insects.